-- works on the Company's audit may not be deemed independent until three years after the end of the affiliation or the employment or auditing relationship. - A Director who is employed, or whose immediate family member is employed, as an executive officer of another company where any of the Company's current executive officers at the same time serve on that company's compensation committee may not be deemed independent until three years after the end of such service or the employment relationship. - A Director who is an employee, or whose immediate family member is an executive officer of a company that makes payments to, or receives payments from the Company for property or services in an amount which, in any single fiscal year, exceeds the greater of \$1 million or 2% of such other entity's consolidated gross revenues, may not be deemed independent until three years after falling below that threshold.
+- A Director who is a partner or employee of a firm that is the Company's internal or external auditor or whose immediate family member is a partner of such a firm or is a current employee of such a firm and personally works on the Company's audit may not be deemed independent until three years after the end of the affiliation or the employment or auditing relationship. - A Director who is employed, or whose immediate family member is employed, as an executive officer of another company where any of the Company's current executive officers at the same time serve on that company's compensation committee may not be deemed independent until three years after the end of such service or the employment relationship. - A Director who is an employee, or whose immediate family member is an executive officer of a company that makes payments to, or receives payments from the Company for property or services in an amount which, in any single fiscal year, exceeds the greater of \$1 million or 2% of such other entity's consolidated gross revenues, may not be deemed independent until three years after falling below that threshold.

-Applying these standards, the Board of Directors determined that all of the Company's Directors who served in 2020 were independent, except Mr. Doss.
+Applying these standards, the Board of Directors determined that all of the Company's Directors who served in 2021 were independent, except Mr. Doss.
 Mr. Doss is not considered independent because he serves as an executive officer of the Company.